This information will help you to put complex visual jargon and measurements into more manageable terms.

 Vision & Learning

 Vision plays an important part in our lives.
 This is especially true when it comes to learning.
 If a child has a visual impairment this can hinder the learning process, as teaching and learning is mainly based on visual tasks.
-Small steps can help make visual dependant learning easier.
-Optometrists, healthcare professionals, parents, and teachers must make learning as enjoyable and as easy as possible.
+Small steps can make help make visual dependant learning easier.

 Any excess effort to see will cause the child to tire more easily and will reduce the thinking power for understanding visual information.
 Some children’s eyes can’t work together due to different reasons such as amblyopia (lazy eye) or a strabismus (squint) so therefore their depth perception (3D vision) is reduced.